 While we all know from personal experience that running with unsupported breasts doesn’t feel very good, it wasn’t until recent years that scientific research focused on how significant breast movement can affect athletic performance.
 The Research Group in Breast Health at the University of Portsmouth in the U.K., headed by Dr. Joanna Wakefield-Scurr, is at the forefront of much of this research.

 The group has published myriad studies on the biomechanics of breast movement, breast support, and its effects on athletes.
-They have worked with several high-profile companies on sports bra development and testing, most recently Adidas’s newly revamped sports bra collection — which is how we were introduced to Dr. Wakefield-Scurr and her research program.
+They have also worked with several high-profile companies on sports bra development and testing, including Adidas’s sports bra collection, which what introduced us to Dr. Wakefield-Scurr and her research program.

 Dr. Wakefield-Scurr’s research has shown that breast movement significantly impacts comfort, running economy, and pace.
 For instance, if you run a marathon and your chest is unsupported, your breasts can end up running an extra four miles!
 During activity, the breasts move in a figure-eight-like pattern, not just up and down, but side to side and in and out.

-Depending on the size and density of the breasts, the bust can move as much as 19 centimeters (about 7.5 inches) in any direction during a run if left unsupported (1, 2) — not exactly conducive to an excellent performance.
+Depending on the size and density of the breasts, the bust can move as much as 19 centimeters (about 7.5 inches) in any direction during a run if left unsupported (1, 2).
 In addition to breast discomfort, multiple studies by Dr. Wakefield-Scurr and her research group have shown that runners with unsupported breasts had a shorter stride length, slower leg turnover, and slower overall pace as compared to their performance with high support (3, 4, 5).

-Now, other than being extremely uncomfortable and a distraction from what we want to be doing — running! — a poorly supported chest is also not good for the tissues themselves.
-The muscles in our chest wall, the pectoral muscles, sit underneath the breast tissue and provide very little support to the breast tissue.
-The breasts have no muscle and are made up of the overlying skin, fat tissue, and mammary glands — none of which support keeping them in place.
+A poorly supported chest is also not good for the tissues themselves.
+The pectoral muscles in our chest wall sit underneath the breast tissue and provide very little support.
+The breasts have no muscles and consist of overlying skin, fat tissue, and mammary glands — none of which support keeping them in place.

 Thus, a high-quality, supportive sports bra is imperative to support delicate tissues, keep us comfortable, and improve our running performance mile after mile.
 While different body types and breast sizes require different styles of sports bras, many members of our testing team chose Athleta’s Ultimate Bra as the best sports bra for running.